 Home insurance in retirement

-It may seem like a routine bill, but as you’re perhaps away from home a little more, it’s important to make sure your insurance is up to date on your home or any rental property.
+It may seem like a routine bill, but it’s important to make sure your insurance is up to date on your home or any rental property.

 Will I still need home contents and buildings insurance once I retire?